Updated February 27, 2023

 Collecting and assessing your customers’ collective preferences and expectations surrounding your industry as well as your business in particular is what VoC is all about.
 It is a research methodology that can be bolstered by purpose-built programs and processes to derive greater benefit from feedback.
-These same tools, however, come in multiple forms and serve a growing variety of specific functions.

 Types of VoC Tools

 Voice of the customer tools can be classified under the following main categories:

 Voice of customer analytics tools capture important data such as user effort and satisfaction, then help in analyzing it with useful metrics.
 Conversation analytics solutions like CallMiner, for instance, capture data from customer support interactions (phone calls) using automated scoring and sentiment and emotion analysis combined with data from chat, surveys, email, and social media to provide a comprehensive view of the customer.

 These tools allow companies to automatically trigger actions in response to consumer feedback.
 This encompasses anything from appointment scheduling for customers who have expressed difficulties to full-blown marketing campaign control based on direct feedback.

 Customer journey tools document and help in assessing your customers’ movements between services, products and interactions with your business in general.
 Some solutions combine customer journey mapping and reporting and analytics capabilities.
 For example, CallMiner helps you drive better experiences with customer journey analytics while also improving contact center efficiency and operations.